Civil Traffic Violations

 For instance, Florida adds three points to a driver's record when he is stopped for littering or speeding up to 15 mph over the speed limit.
 Additional points may be added if a police officer observes a child, not in a safety seat or an open bottle of alcohol in the car.
 More points are applied to a driver's record if he passes a school bus illegally, leaves the scene of an accident, or crashed while speeding.
 Florida suspends driver's licenses for a month when 12 or more points are accrued within a year, and suspends a driver's license for 90 days when 18 or more points are accrued within a year.
 Points may also add up to a driver being labeled a Habitual Traffic Offender, which generally means future traffic violations will hold higher consequences and higher penalties.

 The first traffic ticket was allegedly given to a man in Dayton, Ohio for driving a car over the 12 mile per hour speed limit.
 Another police officer in New York City claimed to be the first to reprimand a driver for the same offense (the police officer allegedly caught up with the car while riding his bike) – but since the violation was not written in ticket form it's difficult to confirm the claim.

-Along with accruing points on one's license and paying higher auto insurance as a result, a bad driving record can impact one's ability to obtain and the rate paid for life insurance, it can negatively impact one's credit rating (particularly if any traffic violations are outstanding or unpaid), and felony-level traffic violations can result in jail time, loss of voting rights, qualifying for loans, and restricted travel, among other things.
+Along with accruing points on one's license and paying higher auto insurance, as a result, a bad online driving record can impact one's ability to obtain and the rate paid for life insurance, it can negatively impact one's credit rating (particularly if any traffic violations are outstanding or unpaid), and felony-level traffic violations can result in jail records, loss of voting rights, qualifying for loans, and restricted travel, among other things.

 A law called the Driver's Privacy Protection Act attempts to shield individuals from those who seek to profit from driving records.
 Courts have blocked attorneys from soliciting clients according to their driving records, and some have sought to keep vehicle "black box" data recorders from being used against drivers.